real-logic/aeron/aeron-archive/README.md

 Currently implemented functionality:
 - **Record:** service can record a particular subscription, described by `<channel, streamId>`.
 Each resulting image for the subscription will be recorded under a new `recordingId`.
-Only local Publications are recorded, and so only IPC or spy subscriptions are supported, at this time (this may change in near term future).
+Local network publications are recorded using the spy feature for efficiency.

 - **Replay:** service can replay a recorded `recordingId` from a particular `termId + termOffset`, and for a particular length.